STEP UP Project Goals:

 Most women physics majors report that they became interested in physics careers in high school (Hazari, Brewe, Goertzen, & Hodapp, 2017).
 A high school physics teacher’s recognition of a young woman as being a “physics person” is a significant predictor for choosing a physics career.
 Furthermore, most female career physicists also report becoming interested in physics careers in high school (Ivie & Guo, 2006).
 High school may be a critical period, particularly in the US, since physics is delineated as a separate science course at that time and students are getting close to deciding on their majors.

 There are more than 1.3 million students who take high school physics every year (not including Physics First), of whom more than 600,000 are women (White & Tesfaye, 2011; White & Tesfaye, 2014).
 Furthermore, there are approximately 27,000 high school physics teachers in the nation (White & Tyler, 2014).
 If these teachers recruited 13,500 more young women to a physics major, the representation of women will reach 50%.
-For high school physics teachers, that equates to inspiring only one additional female student to pursue physics every two years – an accomplishable goal!

-Evidence-based resources to facilitate female students seeing themselves as a “physics person,” and becoming interested in physics careers are available including:
+Evidence-based teaching resources to facilitate female students seeing themselves as a “physics person,” and becoming interested in physics careers are available including:

 - Careers in Physics - a lesson on careers in physics, particularly those that help solve societal problems